TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

     ctypes_smooth               False               Displays smooth paths in a similar manner as non split **all_paths_smooth** but each cluster type is displayed in separate object.
-    show_molecule               False               If is set to selection of some molecular object in the system, for example to ``protein``, this object is displayed. show_molecule_frames        0                   Allows to indicate which frames of object defined by
+    ctypes_amount               None                Allows to limit number of visualised ctypes.
+If it is a number in range ``(0,1)`` then it is interpreted as percent number of ctypes to be visualized.
+It is is a integer number ``>= 1`` it is total number of ctypes visualized. inlets_clusters             False               If set ``True`` cluster of inlets are visualized. inlets_clusters_amount      None                Allows to limit number of visualised inlets.
+If it is a number in range ``(0,1)`` then it is interpreted as percent number of inlets to be visualized.
+It is is a integer number ``>= 1`` it is total number of inlets visualized. show_molecule               False               If is set to selection of some molecular object in the system, for example to ``protein``, this object is displayed. show_molecule_frames        0                   Allows to indicate which frames of object defined by